ananthakumaran/tide/README.md

 https://github.com/Microsoft/TypeScript/blob/17eaf50b73c1355d2fd15bdc3912aa64a73483dd/src/server/protocol.ts#L2684
 for the full list of available options.

+**tide-disable-suggestions** `nil`

+Disable suggestions.

+If set to non-nil, suggestions will not be shown in flycheck errors and tide-project-errors buffer.

 **tide-completion-ignore-case** `nil`

 CASE will be ignored in completion if set to non-nil.